BrzVlad/runtimelab/src/docs/binding-generics.md

 1. [Generic functions](#generic-functions)
 2. Generic types (TBD)
 3. Generics with protocol constraints (TBD)
-4. Generic with PAT constraints (TBD)
+4. Generics with PAT constraints (TBD)

 ## Generic functions

 When a generic type is used in Swift, its memory layout isn't known at compile time.
-To manage this, the method parameter whose type is genericis represented by an opaque pointer.
+To manage this, the method parameter whose type is generic represented by an opaque pointer.
 To handle this:

 - **Opaque Pointers**: Swift represents generic parameters as opaque pointers (`%swift.opaque`), abstracting the actual memory layout.
 - **Type Metadata**: Swift includes a type metadata pointer (`%T`) as an implicit argument at the end of a function's signature.
 This metadata provides the runtime information needed to manage the generic type.